prevuelta/jekyll-mustache/README.md

 This will then setup the page and load in the mustache views.

-Pages are created with the following method:
+Pages are created with the following:

 ```
 var callback = function() {